Ready to start shooting? How do you it?!

 Surely the arrow will go where you are looking…

 Pulling the bow back and letting the arrow go is easy.
-There are many styles and ways to shoot a stick out.
+There are many styles and ways to shoot an arrow out.
 You will generally hit close to what you are looking at, but soon you will feel the desire to get better….

 These are the 11 steps of shooting for the NASP program: